open-source-tabletop/openfire/dev/v0.4/expansion-skirmish.md

 ### Killing a Model

 Infantry models which are reduced to 0 hit points are not automatically killed and may survive to keep fighting.
 When a model would lose its last hit point instead make a defence roll: on a successful roll the model is restored to 1 hit point, on a failed roll the model is removed as a casualty.

+# Special Rules

+The following additional special rules are available for game modules using the Skirmish Rules.

+## Weapon Rules

+### Any Arc

+This weapon may be used to target enemy models in the front and rear arc.